NextCenturyCorporation/mcs-ingest/scorecard/README.md

 * Attempting physically impossible actions.
 This is not implemented yet.
   * e.g., trying to pick up a sofa or another similarly large item; trying to interact with the floor or wall
   * Impossible actions will be counted from the first attempt.
+* Determine what door the agent opened (left, middle, right)

 Some of these are mathematically vague;  for example, the space that the agent moves in is continous, so 'revisit' needs to have a particular distance.
 Below, we discuss the way to count them.